How to secure an NHS job as an International Resident Doctor

 PLAB

-The Professional and Linguistic Assessment Board or PLAB as its most commonly known, is probably the first, and most popular choice amongst not only Junior Doctors, but International Medical Graduates (IMGs) in general.
+The Professional and Linguistic Assessment Board or PLAB as its most commonly known, is probably the first, and most popular choice amongst not only Resident Doctors, but International Medical Graduates (IMGs) in general.
 The PLAB is a two-part exam designed to test that Doctors who qualified abroad have the right knowledge and skills to practise medicine in the UK.

 About PLAB Parts 1 and 2